Awesomeminn/Awesomeminn/README.md

 # Minconomics

 Welcome to my Github page.
-I'm minjae studying for master degree of Economics at the University of Seoul.
+I'm Minjae studying for master degree of Economics at the University of Seoul.
 This page serves as a platform for uploading projects related to my research interest!

 🏃‍♂️ Research Interest